Variational Markov chain mixtures with automatic component selection

-Last, as the proteins are produced and degrade, they influence the conditions of the $A$ and $B$ genes as follows:
+Last, the proteins influence the conditions of the $A$ gene and $B$ gene as follows:

 Three of the rate parameters are fixed to $h_a=10^{-1}$, $f_a = 1$, and $h_r=10^{-3}$.
 However, $f_r$ is a free parameter that controls the extent of protein activation versus repression in the system.
-In summary, the MISA gene circuit can be encoded as a vector $X_t \in \{00, 01, 10, 11\}^2 \times \mathbb{N}^2$, where the first two coordinates indicate conditions of the $A$ and $B$ genes and the last two coordinates indicate populations of $a$ and $b$ proteins.
-To generate MISA trajectories, the system $X_t$ was run forward in time with various values of the $f_r$ parameter using the stochastic simulation algorithm (SSA) implemented in \texttt{PyGillespie} \cite{matthew2023gillespy2}.
-The algorithm produces a continuous-time trajectory $(X_t)_{t \geq 0}$; however, the states were sampled at uniformly spaced times $t = 0, 1, 2, \ldots$ to produce a discrete-time data set.
+In summary, the MISA gene circuit can be encoded as a vector $X_t \in \{00, 01, 10, 11\}^2 \times \mathbb{N}^2$.
+The first two coordinates indicate the conditions of the $A$ gene and $B$ gene, and the last two coordinates indicate the populations of the $a$ and $b$ proteins.

+The MISA trajectories were simulated using the stochastic simulation algorithm (SSA) implemented in \texttt{PyGillespie} \cite{matthew2023gillespy2} with various values of the $f_r$ parameter.
+The SSA algorithm produces a continuous-time trajectory $(X_t)_{t \geq 0}$; however, the states were sampled at uniformly spaced times $t = 0, 1, 2, \ldots$ to produce a discrete-time data set.

-The MISA gene circuit is interesting to biologists because of its emergent stochastic-switching behavior, which is useful in modeling cell-fate decisions \cite{chu2017markov}. \fig\ref{fig:MISA-setup} displays the stochastic switching in the populations of $a$ and $b$ proteins.
+\fig\ref{fig:MISA-setup} displays the stochastic switching in the populations of $a$ and $b$ proteins.
 The protein populations toggle between four metastable states, which are associated with each gene being ``on'' or ``off''.
 When the rate $f_r$ is low (top panels), the genes are frequently off, leading to protein populations of just 0--20.
 When $f_r$ is high (bottom panels), both genes are frequently on, leading to increased populations of 50--150 proteins.
 The most interesting behavior occurs for intermediate values of $f_r$ (middle panels), because then one gene is typically on and the other is off.
 The genes actively compete to produce more proteins.

 The MISA gene circuit is not Markovian in the protein numbers $a$ and $b$.
-Nonetheless, a Markov state model can be constructed by applying spectral clustering (Alg.~\ref{alg:spectral}) to the $(a, b)$ data.
+Nonetheless, a Markov state model can be constructed by applying spectral clustering \cite{coifman2005geometric} to the $(a, b)$ data.
 The middle panel of \fig\ref{fig:MISA-setup} shows the outcome of spectral clustering using a Gaussian kernel with bandwidth $\sigma = 50$.
 The four identified clusters are interpretable and they efficiently represent the metastable dynamics.